morteako/monoids-functional.christmas/monoids.md

 ```

-When we dont't need to transform the values inside the `Foldable` , we can use the `fold` function.
+When we don't need to transform the values inside the `Foldable`, we can use the `fold` function.

 ```haskell
 fold :: (Foldable t , Monoid m) => t m -> m